Budibase/website/content/blog/tutorials/mysql-gui.md

 In our example, we are going to implement a procedure to run SQL commands programmatically.
 With it, we can pass table names as variables and we can run flexible queries for the custom queries page.

-You can create a procedure for that in your MySQL using this code:
+You can use SQL statements to create a procedure for that in your MySQL using this code:

 {{< highlight php "linenos=inline" >}}